prestonharberts/fedora-40-configuration/docs/gnome-extensions.md

   - Appearance
     - Shrink the dash: On
     - Show overview on startup: Off
-    - Customize windows counter indicators: Dots
+    - Customize windows counter indicators: Dot
     - Customize opacity: Fixed
     - Opacity: 0%
   - Unpin all current dock apps, and pin the following apps in order: